 - Pageviews - the total number of pages people visited on your website per month

-- Users - number of users who have initiated at least one session on your website
+- Unique Visitors - number of unique users who have initiated at least one session on your website

 - Website Traffic - it could be a measure of the pageviews or Unique Users or a mix of both